curl/curl-for-win/README.md

   has an incomplete fix in default OpenSSL Windows builds.
 The OpenSSL team rejected all attempts to fix it.
 Even though the patches are trivial, we do not promise to maintain them for an indefinite time.
-Another option under consideration is migrating to an alternative backend (LibreSSL, rustls or Schannel).
+Another option under consideration is migrating to an alternative backend, e.g. LibreSSL, rustls or Schannel.
 - Generated binaries are automatically uploaded to [VirusTotal](https://www.virustotal.com/).
 - To verify the hashes of the latest build, you can look up the correct